-Find out about the latest UK research into diagnosing prostate cancer, clinical trials and how you can take part.
+Find out about the latest UK research into diagnosing prostate cancer.

 Researchers are interested in improving ways of diagnosing prostate cancer.
 This includes identifying which cancers are likely to remain in the prostate and not cause too many symptoms.
 And cancers that will be become advanced.